 Since the COVID-19 outbreak, networking has moved online, but it remains the foundation of all business development.
 It's important to know how to network, particularly at conferences and seminars where you'll find a target-rich environment of prospects.
-Conferences have all been cancelled for health concerns but when we're eventually able to get together again, the following techniques can build your personal brand and reputation, and accelerate the development of the network of prospects who will become your future clients.
+Conferences have all been cancelled for health concerns but when we're eventually able to get together again, the following techniques can build your personal brand and reputation and accelerate the development of the network of prospects who will become your future clients.
 It's worth reviewing the techniques you'll want to use, whether you're speaking or attending.

 - □ Networking is a long-term process.
-Learn to meet more of the right people, those whom you can turn into prospects, business contacts, then clients. - "Active listening" is important. - Ask well-informed questions regarding their business. - Listen for opportunities and ways to help them achieve their goals. - Ask your firm to bring in training on networking skills.
-See the brief video at goo.gl/Bwq9ii - Networking is a learned skill.
+Learn to meet more of the right people, those whom you can turn into prospects, business contacts, then clients. - "Active listening" is important. - That is focus intensely on the speaker, work to thoroughly understand their message, and respond thoughtfully." - Ask well-informed questions regarding their business. - Listen for opportunities and ways to help them achieve their goals. - Ask your firm to bring in training on networking skills.
+See my brief video at goo.gl/Bwq9ii - Networking is a learned skill.
 It's not difficult, but many behaviors seem counter-intuitive.